texstudio-org/texstudio/utilities/manual/source/configuration.md

 ## Configuring the Menu (Advanced option)

 The Tools/Math/Latex-Menu can be adapted to user likings by default.
 For this menu items can be renamed and a new Latex-Code, or in case of the tools menu, new tool commands can be placed.
-The appropriate item can be be directly edited by double-clicking on them.
+The appropriate item can be directly edited by double-clicking on them.

 ![Customize Menu](images/configure_customizeMenu.png)